darkrenaissance/darkfi/doc/src/development/learn.md

 #### Cryptography Researcher

-Cryptography researchers create the mathematics or repurpose existing algorithms to craft the weapons or implements of change that the developers use.
-They make use of advanced algebra to exploit the boundaries or hard limits set by the universe on reality to create cryptographic schemes that obey certain properties.
+Cryptography researchers craft the weapons or implements of change that developers use.
+They use advanced algebra to exploit the hard limits set by the universe on reality and craft cryptographic schemas that obey certain properties.
 They are in a sense reality-hackers.
 They hack reality to create systems that obey objective properties due to the underlying mathematics.

+Cryptography researchers create mathematics and repurpose existing algorithms in their schemas.
 Needless to say, the advanced cryptographer is a good mathematician.

 For cryptography, you will study ["Abstract Algebra"](https://agorism.dev/book/math/algebra/%28Dover%20Books%20on%20Mathematics%29%20Charles%20C%20Pinter%20-%20A%20Book%20of%20Abstract%20Algebra-Dover%20Publications%20%282010%29.pdf) by Pinter, and starting with simple cryptographic schemes gradually move towards learning more complex ones.
 You will prototype